mari1647iv/mari1647iv/README.md

 ### 👩‍💻  About me:

-I am Marina Ivanova, a Frontend Developer from Kazan, Russia.
+I am Marina Ivanova, Frontend Developer from Kazan, Russia.

-- 🌱 I’m currently learning NodeJS and Jest
+- 🌱 I’m currently learning Tailwind and NodeJS;
-- 🔭 I’m currently working on [something](https://github.com/mari1647iv/personal-efficiency-helper)
+- 🔭 At free time, I’m working on [something](https://github.com/mari1647iv/personal-efficiency-helper);
+- 🎓 I'm on my way to the Master's degree in Software Engineering;
-- ☕ I'm adept of Coffee-Driven Development
+- ☕ Adept of Coffee-Driven Development;
-- 🚴‍♀️ My areas of interest are new frontend technologies and tricks, SE practices, cool UX/UI cases, street photography, and bicycle trips
+- 🚴‍♀️ My areas of interest are new frontend technologies and tricks, SE best practices, cool UX/UI cases, street photography, and bicycle trips.

 <hr />